 DANCE FOR KIDS STAFF BIOS

-Karen Chase is the proud owner of Dance for Kids and Brentwood Academy of Dance.
-She has an enthusiastic, infectious joy for life and she is so grateful to be able to share her love of dance and performing with children every day.
 Karen opened the first Karen Chase Dance Studio in Louisville Kentucky in 1975.
 It quickly became one of the largest and most successful in all of Kentucky.
 Professionally, she performed with Bob Hope on his USO tour in 1976, and was one of the original Laker Girls in 1981.
 She starred in the Broadway production of 42nd Street appearing as Anytime Annie to critical acclaim.
 She has also starred in numerous motion pictures, television and web series.
-Karen acquired Dance for Kids in Brentwood in 1999.
-Shortly thereafter, Dance for Kids was awarded one of the top 100 studios in America.
-Karen has hired teachers with the personality and teaching ability to communicate the Karen Chase dance method to all of our students.
-Dance for Kids is a positive and safe environment that allows children to fall in love with the art of dance.
+Karen acquired Dance for Kids in Brentwood in 1999, and owned and operated through 2022.
+She is very proud to have passed the torch to her daughter, Taryn to continue to run the business with the same love and joy.

 Emma began dancing at the young age of 3, where she quickly began developing her lifelong passion for performing arts.
 At age 6, she entered the competition world.
 From there, she went on and won titles such as Miss teen dance USA, Miss petite dance, and Miss junior dance.
 She kept herself versatile by training in all styles possible, attending ballet intensives, and training with world renowned artists.
 Emma attended Interlochen arts academy as a modern major, where she realized her love for teaching and choreography.
 After graduation, she headed west and began her teaching career in Palo Alto, CA. While in Northern California she directed the competition team at Dance connection Palo Alto and was the head coach for Gunn high school dance team.
 Her students have won numerous national titles and continue to thrive in the dance world.
 In her spare time, Emma teaches barre fitness classes and trains in both singing and acting.
 She is excited to share her passion for dance with all of her students, and always brings a smile!